Application Monitoring for Custom Web Applications

 A: Yes, if your licenses are perpetual licenses, you have the right to use them as long as you like, however no support, updates or additional licenses will be available.
 If you have term licenses, you only have the right to use the licenses until your term expires.

-Q: How do I convert my existing ERS instances to vFabric Web Server and vFabric tc Server?
+Q: How do I convert my existing ERS instances to Pivotal Web Server and Pivotal tc Server?